 How to Mimic a Texas Legal Separation with a Partition and Exchange Agreement Contract

-To offer you some of the protections found in a legal separation, North Texas Family Lawyers can file a Partition and Exchange Agreement on your behalf.
+To offer you some of the protections in a legal separation, North Texas Family Lawyers can file a Partition and Exchange Agreement on your behalf.

 Other Things to Consider Before Divorce